Irish Celtic Crosses– 16 Important Celtic Cross sites in Ireland

 It is believed to mark the grave of Saint Aédh who was an early Irish Christian Bishop and reputed miracle worker.
 It is said that he is descended from the Celtic High King of Ireland, Niall of the Nine Hostages.

 The crosses were likely stone monuments to mark sacred and important places in Celtic folklore.
-They would also have been used as boundary markers, meeting places and to declare the area they stood in as Christian.
+They would also have been used as boundary markers, and meeting places and to declare the area they stood in as Christian.

 Increasingly the crosses were located near or within a monastic site.
 Typically these sites included a small church and a round tower such as the one at Glendalough.